An Interview with the Beekeeper

 “We liked the idea of a shepherd’s hut for many reasons, one of which is its mobility.
 If I ever give up beekeeping, we can move it from its current position and use it as a garden room.
 It’s also beautiful, and we love how it looks in the landscape.”

 This corrugated-clad Homestead Hut, featuring oak double stable doors, is a studio designed with purpose.
-“I’d drawn up some plans of how I wanted the interior kitted out, which Adam converted into functional workshop drawings.”
+“I’d drawn up some plans of how I wanted the interior kitted out, which Adam converted into functional workshop drawings,” notes Jeff.

 Inside, it’s a veritable treat for beekeepers and hobbyists alike, with custom shelving, a solid oak desk, and every surface stacked with hives, stationery, jars, and boxes.
 An oak floor provides a durable base for a busy workshop.
 As well as storage for equipment and honey, Jeff also assembles, repairs and paints hives in here, making it a true multifunctional studio.